JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![](http://35percent.org/aaapapp5.png)

 @.
-Of the xx 3bed, xx 4beds and xx 5beds provided on completed phases 1a/site7, only xx 3beds, xx 4beds and xx 5beds have been provided
+Of the xx 3bed, xx 4beds and xx 5beds provided on completed phases 1a/site7, only xx 3beds, xx 4beds and xx 5beds have been provided.
+This represents a shortfall of xxx family units against the AAAP requirements.

 @.
 The AAAP says that: